HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 `flex-basis: content`, which is used to automatically size based on the flex item's content, was implemented in WebKit and Chromium, but not Firefox.
 Today these tests pass uniformly in all browsers and `flex-basis: content` appears on 112,323 pages on desktop and 75,565 mobile, roughly 1% of pages.
 That's not a bad start for a feature in its first year of universal support and about double what it was last year.
 We'll keep an eye on this metric in the future.

 {{ figure_markup(
-  caption="Number of desktop pages using position: sticky in their stylesheets.", content="5.5%", classes="big-number", sheets_gid="712845051",
+  caption="Desktop pages using `position: sticky` in their stylesheets.", content="5.5%", classes="big-number", sheets_gid="712845051",